Szymon Lenkowski

 Szymon Lenkowski (born 28 February 1981) is a Polish cinematographer and director based in Hollywood.
 Lenkowski has directed photography for 2 feature films, 15 short films, 10 documentary films, 5 music videos, 10 HD multi-camera live concerts, and over 50 television advertisements.

+Early life and education

+Lenkowski was born on 28 February 1981 in Rzeszow, Poland.
+In 2005, Lenkowski graduated from the National Film School in Łódź with a degree in cinematography where he was taught by Polish cinematographer Witold Sobocinski.

+Career

-Whilst winning awards for his short films, Szymon was noticed by Warsaw production companies and started shooting commercials.
+After winning awards for his short films, Szymon was noticed by Warsaw production companies and started shooting commercials.
 In his mid-twenties, Lenkowski had already worked for numerous global advertising agencies including Publicis, BBDO, Euro RSCG, Grey, and McCann Erickson.

-In 2009 he shot his first feature film and received a nomination for Camerimage Festival's Golden Frog award.
+In 2009, he shot his first feature film and received a nomination for Camerimage Festival's Golden Frog award.

+Later in the same year, together with Piotr Bujnowicz he directed Trailer and More, and began creating movie trailers.
+In 2010, he was nominated for a Golden Trailer Award for the film General Nil.
+In 2011 he won the Golden Trailer Award for the Little Rose trailer.

 His second feature film, Shameless, was expected to be released in the summer of 2012.
-In 2009, together with Piotr Bujnowicz he directed Trailer and More, and began creating movie trailers.
-In 2010 he was nominated for a Golden Trailer Award for the film General Nil.
-In 2011 he won the Golden Trailer Award for the Little Rose trailer.

-Education

-In 2005, Lenkowski graduated from the National Film School in Łódź with a degree in cinematography.
-He was taught by Polish cinematographer Witold Sobocinski, authoring a thesis titled "Digital Future of Cinema".